 - Vibration Noise: When the fridge is not grounded properly then this noise may happen.

-- Dripping Noise: Happens for oil flowing inside the compressor.
+- Dripping Noise: This happens for oil flowing inside the compressor.

 - Hissing Noise: This occurs because of the floor refrigerant.